angular/angular/aio/content/guide/structural-directives.md

-The `p span` style, intended for use elsewhere, was inadvertently applied here.
+The `p span` style, intended for use elsewhere, was inadvertently applied here. -->

-Another problem: some HTML elements require all immediate children to be of a specific type.
+However, some HTML elements require all immediate children to be of a specific type.
 For example, the `<select>` element requires `<option>` children.
 You can't wrap the _options_ in a conditional `<div>` or a `<span>`.